 Possession of child pornography is a felony charge in Rhode Island and the screening process to get these cases to superior court takes approximately six months.
 During this time, defendants should seek counsel right away to amend the bail conditions and allow them to live and work while the case is pending.
 During this screening process, law enforcement may seek the review of attorneys at the United States Attorney General’s office to determine if there is any interest in pursuing federal charges.
 Federal offenses typically carry substantial jail offenses, including mandatory minimum sentences of five or more years.

-Attorney John E. MacDonald is a veteran in the defense of Rhode Island child pornography criminal charges since the law first passed in 2001.
+Attorney John E. MacDonald is a veteran in the defense of child pornography criminal charges in Rhode Island, since the law first passed in 2001.